Discover more about the Stones

 The Station Stones

-Originally four, there are now two remaining Station Stones which were probably put in place at the same time that the central sarsen stones were raised - this picture shows one of them and it's the small stone in the background.
+Originally four, there are now two remaining Station Stones which were probably put in place at the same time that the central sarsen stones were raised.
+In this photograph, the small stone in the background is one of them.
 They mark the corners of a perfect rectangle with its central point in the exact centre of the monument.
 The reason for this alignment is uncertain, but they mirror the solstice alignment of the stones, and may also mark a lunar alignment.

 Graffiti old and new is present on many of the stones at Stonehenge.
 Stone 52 bears the name Wren and is thought to have been carved by St Pauls Cathedral architect Sir Christopher Wren, whose family had a home nearby.